 (1) Congregational Council comprises:

-(a) Pastors, Pastors coll. and deacons called to service in the Congregation.
+(a) Pastors, Pastors coll. and Deacons called to service in the congregation.
 Interns shall participate in Congregational Council meetings without a right to vote;

-(b) Members elected or appointed as Congregational Councillors in accordance with the Rules for the Election of Congregational Councillors under section 19 (3) of the Constitution.
+(b) Members elected or appointed as congregational councillors in accordance with the Rules for the Election of Congregational Council Members under Section 19 (3) of the Constitution.

-(2) Persons who have the right to vote, who are at least 21 years old and who earnestly strive to do justice to the requirements of section 25 are eligible for election.
+(2) Persons who have the right to vote, who are at least 18 years old and who earnestly strive to do justice to the requirements of Section 25 are eligible for election.

 (3) Spouses, parents, siblings and children may not serve on Congregational Council simultaneously.
 Circuit Council may, upon application by Congregational Council, make exceptions to this rule.

-(4) Co-workers who are in full-time employment of the Congregation should not be Congregational Councillors.
+(4) Co-workers who are in full-time employment of the congregation should not be congregational councillors.

-(5) Care must be taken in the election that the diversity within the Congregation is adequately represented within the Congregational Council.
+(5) Care must be taken in the election that the diversity within the congregation is adequately represented within the Congregational Council.

 (6) The following persons do not have a right to vote: